-The discussion now focuses on the non-interest income and expense generated from the Company for the years ended 2018 through 2020.
-Non-interest income increased in total for 2020 as compared to 2019, ending at \$16.8 million.
-2019 had non-interest income of \$11.8 million which exceeded 2018's \$10.9 million.
+The discussion now focuses on the noninterest income and expense generated by the Company for the years ended 2019 through 2021.
+Noninterest income increased by 4.9% in total for 2021 as compared to 2020, ending at \$17.6 million.
+2020 had noninterest income of \$16.8 million which exceeded 2019's \$11.8 million by 42.0%.

-The one line item of non-interest income on the consolidated income statement for 2020 which improved over both 2019 and 2018 was customer service fee revenue.
-2020 customer service fee revenue was \$2.2 million higher than 2019 while 2019 was \$791.0 thousand higher than 2018, mainly due to increased mortgage servicing rights income, debit card income and mortgage release fees.
-2020 included a one-time \$430 thousand gain on the settlement of a bank owned life insurance contract.
-Other service charges and fees decreased \$841.3 thousand from 2019 which increased \$261.9 thousand over 2018's \$4.2 million.
-The majority of the decrease for 2020 and the increase for 2019 was attributed to overdraft, returned check charges and recurring overdraft fees from combined business accounts and consumer accounts.
+The two line items of noninterest income on the consolidated income statement for 2021 which improved over both 2020 and 2019 were customer service fee revenue and net gain (loss) on sale of available-for sale-securities which will be discussed in a separate paragraph.
+2021 customer service fee revenue was \$778.0 thousand higher than 2020, mostly due to increased debit card income while 2020 was \$2.2 million higher than 2019, mainly due to increased mortgage servicing rights income, debit card income and mortgage release fees.
+In 2020, the Bank purchased additional bank owned life insurance policies which contributed \$302.5 thousand of income in 2021.
+2020 included a one-time \$429.9 thousand gain on the settlement of a bank owned life insurance contract.
+Other service charges and fees increased \$146.0 thousand from 2020 which decreased \$841.3 thousand over 2019's \$4.4 million.
+The majority of the increase for 2021 was related to services charges from business and consumer accounts while the decrease for 2020 was attributed to overdraft, returned check charges and recurring overdraft fees from combined business accounts and consumer accounts.
 Upgrades to our digital products and services continue to occur in both retail and business lines.

 The Bank has long promoted the use of debit cards by its customers and continues to build on that philosophy with the introduction of new products.
-During 2020 the Bank collected interchange revenue, combined with fees collected on foreign ATM usage (noncustomers utilizing our ATMs), of \$3.9 million which was \$518.2 thousand higher than 2019 and \$465.5 thousand higher than 2018.
+During 2021 the Bank collected interchange revenue, combined with fees collected on foreign ATM usage (noncustomers utilizing our ATMs), of \$4.8 million which was \$938.5 thousand higher than 2020 and \$518.2 thousand higher than 2019.
+2021 included a Mastercard growth credit of \$151 thousand.
 In December of 2019, the Bank became a principal with MasterCard and received a \$1.75 million signing bonus.
 The signing bonus is based on achieving \$1.1 billion in signature transactions within the next five years.
-The bonus is being recognized over 60 months with \$350.8 thousand included in 2020's \$3.9 million.
+The bonus is being recognized over 60 months with \$350.8 thousand included in 2021 and 2020's \$4.8 million and \$3.9 million, respectively.
 While this revenue stream continues to improve with more depositors using electronic methods for purchasing, the expense attributable to card fraud has offset a portion of the revenue gain.
-Further discussion can be found in the non-interest section regarding the net effect of debit card activity.
+Further discussion can be found in the noninterest expense section regarding the net effect of debit card activity.

 Noninterest income from net gain on sales of loans was the highest in 2020 of the three year periods shown.
 The change was related to the decrease in rates after a couple of years of a rising interest rate environment.
 The net gain on sale of loans is derived from sales of real estate loans into the secondary market.
 Of these loan types, the Bank sells 100% of the residential loans and 90% of the agricultural loans.
-65.2% of the gains were attributed to the residential loans in 2020, 56.0% in 2019 and 66.5% in 2018.
-In conjunction with these sales, the Bank maintains servicing rights and those income amounts during all three years are included in the customer service fee income line item and accounted for \$1.7 million in 2020, \$731.4 thousand in 2019 and \$449.1 thousand in revenue for 2018
+47.4% of the gains were attributed to the residential loans in 2021, 65.2% in 2020 and 56.0% in 2019.
+In conjunction with these sales, the Bank maintains servicing rights and those income amounts during all three years are included in the customer service fee income line item and accounted for \$1.4 million in 2021, \$1.7 million in 2020 and \$731.4 thousand in revenue for 2019.